LWFlouisa/OldPoetry/_posts/2023-08-09-AnimalsByTheTorii.md

 Pour mere Marie, c'est la mere de Jesus.

 ## English
-For mother Mary, it is the mother of Jesus.
+For mother Mary, it is the mother of Jesus.<br />
-You with her cut the water.
+You with her cut the water.<br />
-You with her in the mountain.
+You with her in the mountain.<br />
 You with her a la mere de Jesus.

-Many thanks mother.
+Many thanks mother.<br />
-Many thanks mere de Jesus.
+Many thanks mere de Jesus.<br />
 For Mary, how are you?

-For mother Mary, it is the mother of Jesus.
+For mother Mary, it is the mother of Jesus.<br />
-You with her cut the water.
+You with her cut the water.<br />
-You with her in the mountain.
+You with her in the mountain.<br />
 Vou with her on the guillotine.

-Many thanks mother.
+Many thanks mother.<br />
 Many thanks mere de Jesus.
 For Mary, how are you?